JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 python ${TRANSPORT_FOLDER}/plot_pt.py results_with_rescatt,results_wo_rescatt ${TRANSPORT_FOLDER}/dummy_config.yaml
 ```

-First, look at the pT spectra plot. **Answer**: Even though the statistics is limited, can you notice someting particular about the shape of the spectra?
+First, look at the pT spectra plot.

+**Question 3**: Even though the statistics is limited, can you notice someting particular about the shape of the spectra?
 Can you confirm you observation with the mean pT plot?

 #### Investigate the scattering of protons